 Fr.
 Gaston Muyombo has served on the Farms for Orphans, Inc. board of directors since FFO’s inception.
 Father Gaston lived in Denver for eight years while working at St. Mary’s Catholic Church in Littleton, Colorado and St. Louis Catholic Church in Englewood, Colorado.
 He returned to the Congo in 1997 and founded two organizations, the Denver based NGO Congo Relief Mission (CRM) and the Congolese NGO Action Genèse Buloba (AGB).READ MORE

 Improving the quality of life for young people is Sarah’s focus as a Professional School Counselor.
 Over the course of her career, Sarah worked with children from preschool through college age.
 While attending to the academic, social/emotional, and career exploration needs of all students she serves, Sarah has a passion for working with disadvantaged populations including students experiencing homelessness and students with special needs.READ MORE

 Nicole Ureda, MA brings experience and expertise in global health leadership to FFO’s Board of Directors.
-A community health planner by day, Nicole has helped shape FFO’s research program, cultivated and refined the organization’s publications and media outputs, and developed fundraising operations and materials to advance FFO in the fulfillment of its mission.READ MORE
+A public health professional by day, Nicole has helped shape FFO’s research program, cultivated and refined the organization’s publications and media outputs, and developed fundraising operations and materials to advance FFO in the fulfillment of its mission.READ MORE

 Arnold van Huis is emeritus professor of Wageningen University in the Netherlands.
 He worked from 1974 to 1979 in Nicaragua for the Food and Agriculture Organization (FAO) of the United Nations on integrated pest management (IPM) in food grains.
 From 1982 to 1985 he coordinated a regional crop protection training project in Niger for eight Sahelian countries.READ MORE